robertsonmcclure/robertsonmcclure.github.io/_posts/2016-05-31-artistic-integrity.md

 title: Artistic Integrity
 date: 2016-05-31T00:00:00.000Z
 tags: [ideas]
-excerpt: This is a piece written by Bill Watterson regarding liscensing.
 ---

 The following is a piece written by Bill Watterson regarding licensing.
 I recently found this, and never want it to disappear.